Where do you declare your taxes if you never spend long enough in any country to be considered a tax resident?

 Worldwide Tax Systems

 The USA is the only developed country which operates a worldwide tax system.
-With this system, you are required to file a tax return every year even if you are not physically resident within the USA.
+With this system, you are required to file a tax return every year even if you are not physically residing in the USA.
 The only way to get out of this is to renounce your citizenship.

 The restrictions are tough, and one of the reasons the myth of tax free living is so pervasive in the digital nomad community might also be due to an overly optimistic interpretation of one specific term within the IRS rules.